kellerflint/Course-Resources/content/AI For Devs - M2.md

-# M2 - Applications of AI
+# M2 - Applications of Machine Learning
 ## Learning Objectives
 *These topics will be covered in this module's knowledge check and entry ticket.*
 - Understand the types of common tasks in AI (no need to memorize the techniques, just make sure to understand the task categories and kinds of data / scenarios they deal with).